 Jamaican electronics whiz kid Hopeton Overton Brown got his moniker "Scientist" from none other than one of dub music production's founding fathers, King Tubby (Osbourne Ruddock).
 As a teenager he began engineering and mixing out of Tubby's, later moving to Channel One and Tuff Gong studios.
 He is one of the genre's most prolific and creative forces, while also remaining a sought-after mix engineer and producer.
-In addition to his own impressive, if not stunning body of solo work, he has worked with Jamaican legends Bob Marley, Roots Radics, Prince/King Jammy, Peter Tosh, and Horace Andy, to name just a few.
+In addition to his own impressive, if not stunning body of solo work, he has worked with Jamaican legends Bob Marley, Roots Radics, Sly and Robbie, Peter Tosh, and Horace Andy, to name just a few.
 Meanwhile, current artists such as Hempress Sativa, Ted Sirota, and Khruangbin have all benefitted from his otherworldly presentations of their music.
 To watch him mix is like watching man and machine become one.
 His mixes are dance-like performances on the console, and the sound pictures he paints are mystical and dreamlike.
 I tracked Scientist down and had the pleasure of digging deeper with one of music's unique geniuses.

 What is dub?

-Dub is the first electronic music where an engineer becomes a composer and an artist.
+Dub is the first electronic music where an engineer becomes a composer and an the artist.
 I developed techniques to leave the mind while keeping the mind wandering.
 That's basically dub.
 A composition from the engineer.

 I know it's a popular genre, but I'm always amazed at how many engineer and producer friends who are not familiar.

 Yes.
 Because here's what: Straight-up engineering, you record whatever band [you're working with] and nothing's altered.
 Everything is just how the musicians played it.
 With dub, now we have to recompose it.
 One element is the element of surprise.
 How to keep it all together and get the listener hooked on one pattern, and also how to switch up the pattern.
 Now what I can tell you is that every time you listen to a dub track, it never sounds exactly the same.
-Each time things sound a little bit different, and it is part of the reason why these records last over 30 years; because I've developed techniques of how to put things into the music so that each time you hear it, it's a little bit different each time.
+Each time things sound a little bit different, and it is part of the reason why these records last over 30 years; because I've developed techniques of how to put things into the music so that each time you hear it, it sounds a little bit different each time.
 It's always going to remain fresh.

-When you were a teenager and had an interest in electronics and fixing TVs, winding transformers and repairing components for sound systems in Jamaica, how did that play into you coming to work with King Tubby?
+When you were a teenager and had an interest in electronics and fixing TVs, winding transformers and repairing amplifiers for sound systems in Jamaica, how did that play into you coming to work with King Tubby?

 Because I wanted some parts for the amplifier I was building.
 I was introduced to King Tubby by a friend who lived in my neighborhood.